João Gilberto: Career

 Gilberto was known for his demanding acoustic and noise-control standards.
 During a recording session of the song "Rosa Morena", he insisted on 28 takes to get the pronunciation of the o in "Rosa" just right.
 Nonetheless, despite his high acoustic standards, he skipped a contractually required sound check prior to a July 2003 performance at the Hollywood Bowl, in Los Angeles.
 This negligence (and the ensuing sound fiasco) prompted the audience to stream from the venue before the concert ended.
 In 1997, Gilberto sued record label EMI over their reissue of several of his early works, which he contended had been poorly remastered.
 According to The New York Times, "A statement by his lawyer at the time declared that the reissues contained sound effects that 'did not pertain to the original recordings, banalizing the work of a great artist."
 Following the incident, EMI ceased production of the albums in question, and, as of 2008, the lawsuit has yet to reach a decision.

 In 2001, Gilberto won the Grammy for the Best World Music Album category in the 43rd Annual Grammy Awards for his work in the album João Voz e Violão.
 A year later, he was inducted into the International Latin Music Hall of Fame.

 In September 2003, Gilberto performed four shows in Japan.
 His performance at the Tokyo International Forum on 12 September was recorded for a live album titled In Tokyo which was released in 2004.
 At the 6th Annual Latin Grammy Awards in 2005, In Tokyo received a nomination for Best MPB Album.
+He performed at the JVC Jazz Festival in 2008.
 On 17 May 2017, Gilberto received an honorary doctorate in music from Columbia University but did not attend the commencement ceremony.

+His posthumous album Relicário: João Gilberto (Ao Vivo no Sesc 1998) received an honorable mention by the Associação Paulista de Críticos de Arte in their list of the 50 best Brazilian albums of 2023.